Research & Policy

 Proposed research may include, but is not limited to:

-• Optimization of biomechanics for prevention or treatment of ankle osteoarthritis
+• Optimization of foot and ankle alignment or ankle ligamentous stability for prevention or treatment of ankle OA

 • Slow/stop adjacent joint arthritis in ankle or hindfoot, including subtalar joint